screwdriver-cd/guide/docs/user-guide/FAQ.md

 ## How do I disable/enable a job temporarily?

 To temporarily disable/enable a job to quickly stop the line, toggle the switch to disable/enable for a particular job under the Options tab on your pipeline page.
+You can also optionally provide a reason for disabling/enabling the job.

 ![Disable a pipeline](./assets/disable-pipeline.png)